wp-plugins/woo-widget-product-slideshow/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1.1 =
+Upgrade now and your plugin will be 100% compatible with the new WooCommerce Version 2.2 when it is released.

 = 1.1.0 =
 Upgrade to version 1.1.0 - full conversion of Widget Product Slider front end display with Sass, backbone.js and WooCommerce API.